jrha/ipv4-heatmap/README.md

              resents some kind of utilization and prints percentages from 0 to 100% next to the scale.

+     -x pixels
+             Specifies the number of pixels to render in the output image for each pixel of address space.
+This can be used to scale-up the image when representing a smaller total address space than default e.g. 0.0.0.0/16.

      −y cidr
              Specifies the CIDR netblock that should be rendered.
 The default is to render the entire IPv4 space (0.0.0.0/0).
 The "slash"